isomerpages/psd-goc/_why-plan/Make Your Wishes Known.md

 terms.</p>
 <h3>Take action today with any of the four tools below:</h3>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
-<p><strong>How It Makes Your Wishes Known:</strong> Ensures decisions made
+<p><strong>How It Makes Your Wishes Known:</strong> Ensures decisions are
-on your behalf align with who you choose and trust during mental incapacity.
+made by someone you trust should you lose mental capacity.
-<br><strong>Purpose:</strong> Appoints a trusted person to act on your behalf
+<br><strong>Purpose:</strong> Allows you to appoint someone you trust to make
-if you cannot.
+decisions on your behalf if you lose the mental capacity to do so.
 <br><strong>What to do:</strong>
 </p>
 <ul data-tight="true" class="tight">